KJ234/portfolio/README.md

 * Each application project has: a title, link to the deployed version, link to the GitHub repository and a screenshot of the deployed application.
 * Clicking the links in the navigation bar causes the UI to scroll to the corresponding section.

+## How to run

+Clone the repository and open the live sever to use the app

 ## Installation

 The website has been published using GitHub - all you need to do is follow the link below to access the website.